HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/integration/customization/customizing_business_card_component.md

 # Customizing the Business Card Component in HCL Digital Experience

-The business card component in HCL Digital Experience (DX) provides a quick overview of a user's profile information.
-While the shipped business card component does not support direct customization, you can fully replace the shipped system module or web component to suit your needs.
-This guide will walk you through the steps to customize the business card component.
+The Business Card component in HCL Digital Experience (DX) provides a quick overview of a user's profile information.
+While the shipped Business Card component does not support direct customization, you can fully replace the shipped system module or web component to suit your needs.
+This guide provides the steps to customize the Business Card component.

 ## Steps to Customize the Business Card Component